kadiraio/kadiraio.github.io/_posts/blog/2014-06-09-we-heard-you.md

 So jump into the [StartUp Plan!](https://kadira.io/pricing.html) Analyze 2 weeks’ worth of data and get more insight with your team.

 Simply visit <https://ui.kadira.io/account/plans> to change your plan.

+> If you already have a StartUp plan, you don't need to do anything.
+You'll be billed with new pricing.
+We've already adjust your bill.